MiloBuwalda/uva-prog-c/40 Problem sets/70 Problem set 7/10 Standard Edition.md

   In fact, let’s turn our attention to the code you’ve been given.

-  * Navigate your way to ~/public_html/pset7 and open up index.php with gedit.
+* Navigate your way to `~/public_html/pset7` and open up `index.php` with gedit.
   (Remember how?)
-You’ll see HTML for a pretty simple page, the same page you tried to pull up earlier when testing your framework (just before you were redirected to login.php).
-Notice how we’ve structured the page, with three div elements inside of body, each of which happens to have a unique id attribute.
+You’ll see HTML for a pretty simple page, the same page you tried to pull up earlier when testing your framework (just before you were redirected to `login.php`).
+Notice how we’ve structured the page, with three `div` elements inside of `body`, each of which happens to have a unique `id` attribute.
-  Notice next the references to styles.css and logo.gif.
-Those files can be found in ~/public_html/pset7/css and ~/public_html/pset7/images, respectively.
+  Notice next the references to `styles.css` and `logo.gif`.
+Those files can be found in `~/public_html/pset7/css` and `~/public_html/pset7/images`, respectively.
-  We placed those two files into subdirectories in the interests of keeping ~/public_html/pset7 tidy.
+  We placed those two files into subdirectories in the interests of keeping `~/public_html/pset7` tidy.
 As you proceed to implement C$50 Finance, you’re welcome to drop additional files into either directory.

-  Go ahead and open up styles.css.
+  Go ahead and open up `styles.css`.
 That file defines styles for various HTML elements so that we don’t have to include style attributes for those same elements in every PHP file.
-No need to master CSS for this problem set, but do know that you should not have more than one div element per page whose id attribute has a value of bottom, more than one div element per page whose id attribute has a value of middle, or more than one div element per page whose id attribute has a value of top; an id must be unique.
-In any case, you are welcome to modify styles.css as you see fit.
+No need to master CSS for this problem set, but do know that you should not have more than one `div` element per page whose `id` attribute has a value of `bottom`, more than one `div` element per page whose `id` attribute has a value of `middle`, or more than one `div` element per page whose `id` attribute has a value of `top`; an `id` must be unique.
+In any case, you are welcome to modify `styles.css` as you see fit.

-  Anyhow, notice next that index.php “requires” (i.e., includes) a file called common.php that can be found in ~/public_html/pset7/includes.
+  Anyhow, notice next that `index.php` “requires” (i.e., `includes`) a file called `common.php` that can be found in `~/public_html/pset7/includes`.
 Any PHP file that you create for this problem set that’s meant to be visited by a user must also contain, before any other code, that very same line, excerpted below.

       require_once("includes/common.php");

-  8 See https://manual.cs50.net/Screen_Scraping if curious as to how it can be done nonetheless.
-10 < 27

-  ￼

-  This is CS50.
-Harvard College Fall 2011

-  Note that if you decide to place PHP files within subdirectories of ~/public_html/pset7, you may need to specify a different path for common.php (e.g., ../includes/common.php).
+  Note that if you decide to place PHP files within subdirectories of `~/public_html/pset7`, you may need to specify a different path for `common.php` (e.g., `../includes/common.php`).

-  Let’s take a look at the code we’re requiring via require_once.
-Navigate your way to ~/public_html/pset7/includesandopenupcommon.phpwithgedit.
+  Let’s take a look at the code we’re requiring via `require_once`.
+Navigate your way to `~/public_html/pset7/includes` and open up `common.php` with gedit.
-  Becauseindex.php requires this file (via that call to require_once), every one of this file’s lines will be executed before anything else in index.php.
-The first few lines of actual code in common.php ensure that you’ll be informed of errors in your own code via your browser.
-The call to session_start ensures that you’ll have access to $_SESSION, a “superglobal” variable via which we’ll remember that a user is logged in.9,10 The next few lines “require” yet three other files; we’ll return to those shortly.
+  Because `index.php` requires this file (via that call to `require_once`), every one of this file’s lines will be executed before anything else in `index.php`.
+The first few lines of actual code in `common.php` ensure that you’ll be informed of errors in your own code via your browser.
+The call to `session_start` ensures that you’ll have access to `$_SESSION`, a “superglobal” variable via which we’ll remember that a user is logged in.[^9],[^10] The next few lines “require” yet three other files; we’ll return to those shortly.
 The next lines of code ensure that users will be required to log in to access most pages.
 The last lines of code ensure that you’re connected to your database, where you’ll store users’ portfolios.

+[^9]: The calls to preg_match and session_set_cookie_params tell PHP to associate cookies with your pset7 directory specifically.

+[^10]: Even though HTTP is a “stateless” protocol, whereby browsers are supposed to disconnect from servers as soon as they’re done downloading pages, “cookies” allow browsers to remind servers who they (or, really, you) are on subsequent requests for content.
+PHP uses “session cookies” to provide you with $_SESSION, an associative array in which you can store any data to which you’d like to have access for the duration of some user’s visit.
+The moment a user ends his or her “session” (i.e., visit) by quitting his or her browser, the contents of $_SESSION are lost for that user specifically because the next time that user visits, he or she will be assigned a new cookie!

-  Alright, now open constants.php with gedit.
+  Alright, now open `constants.php` with gedit.
 In this file have we defined some global constants.
-Because all of your PHPs shall require common.php, which, in turn, requires constants.php, you will have access to this file’s globals from each of your PHPs.
-Among those constants are DB_USERNAME and DB_PASSWORD, whose values are jharvard and crimson, respectively.
+Because all of your PHPs shall require `common.php`, which, in turn, requires `constants.php`, you will have access to this file’s globals from each of your PHPs.
+Remember that if you work on a UvA lab machine you have to **change** these constants!
+Among those constants are `DB_USERNAME` and `DB_PASSWORD`, whose values are `jharvard` and `crimson`, respectively.
 By default, the appliance comes not only with MySQL preinstalled and running but also with an account for John Harvard.
 (Technically, that account is MySQL-specific and unrelated to John Harvard's account on the appliance itself, but we've made the former's username and password identical to the latter's for simplicity.)
-Also among those constants is DB_SERVER, the value of which is localhost because MySQL is indeed running on the local host (i.e., on the appliance itself).
-And the value of DB_NAME is jharvard_pset7, which refers to that database that you created with phpMyAdmin earlier.
+Also among those constants is `DB_SERVER`, the value of which is localhost because MySQL is indeed running on the local host (i.e., on the appliance itself).
+And the value of `DB_NAME` is `jharvard_pset7`, which refers to that database that you created with phpMyAdmin earlier.
 The value of YAHOO, meanwhile, should look pretty familiar (though we did alter its parameters so that s would be last).
   Missing from YAHOO, though, is a value for that parameter s.
 Let’s see why that is.

-  Open up stock.php with gedit, and you’ll see something that resembles a C struct.
-Indeed, this code defines a structure (a “class” in PHP) called Stock, whose purpose is to encapsulate data related to a stock.11 Although Yahoo provides more fields than those encapsulated in this structure, our framework, out of the box, provides only the basics.
+  Open up `stock.php` with gedit, and you’ll see something that resembles a C `struct`.
+Indeed, this code defines a structure (a “class” in PHP) called `Stock`, whose purpose is to encapsulate data related to a stock.[^11] Although Yahoo provides more fields than those encapsulated in this structure, our framework, out of the box, provides only the basics.

+[^11]: By convention, classes’ names are usually capitalized.

-  Now take a look at helpers.php with gedit.
+  Now take a look at `helpers.php` with gedit.
 You need not understand how all of that code works, but make sure you understand what its functions can do for you by reading, at least, comments therein.
-Notice, in particular, how lookup expects, as its sole argument, a stock’s symbol, which it appends to YAHOO using PHP’s concatenation operator (.) in order to download the right CSV.
+Notice, in particular, how lookup expects, as its sole argument, a stock’s symbol, which it appends to YAHOO using PHP’s concatenation operator (`.`) in order to download the right CSV.

-  9 The calls to preg_match and session_set_cookie_params tell PHP to associate cookies with your pset7 directory specifically.

-  10 Even though HTTP is a “stateless” protocol, whereby browsers are supposed to disconnect from servers as soon as they’re done downloading pages, “cookies” allow browsers to remind servers who they (or, really, you) are on subsequent requests for content.
-PHP uses “session cookies” to provide you with $_SESSION, an associative array in which you can store any data to which you’d like to have access for the duration of some user’s visit.
-The moment a user ends his or her “session” (i.e., visit) by quitting his or her browser, the contents of $_SESSION are lost for that user specifically because the next time that user visits, he or she will be assigned a new cookie!

-  11 By convention, classes’ names are usually capitalized.

-  11 < 27

-  ￼

-  This is CS50.
-Harvard College Fall 2011

   Finally,takeapeekatapology.phpwithgedit.
   Thisfileservesasa“template”forapologizein helpers.php so that, via just one